micheleter/academic-kickstart/content/authors/admin/_index.md

 # user_groups:

 ---
 Hi!
-I'm a senior at the University of California Davis with an interest in cryptography and computer security as well as software product development.
+I'm a senior at the University of California, Davis with interests in cryptography and software product development.
 My hobbies include bouldering, table tennis, mobile application design, and video games.
 I volunteer as a tutor at the Academic Assistance Center to help prospective programmers excel in a field that we all share a passion for!